m-Py/bayesEd/README.md

 Bayes factors contrast the ability of hypotheses to predict observed data.
-In the case of the t-test, two hypotheses -- a null hypothesis and an alternative hypothesis -- are contrasted in their ability to predict an observed t-value.[1]
+In the case of the t-test, two hypotheses -- a null hypothesis and an alternative hypothesis -- are contrasted in their ability to predict an observed t-value.
 In the context of Bayesian statistics, hypotheses are also often referred to by the term "prior".
 The first step in understanding Bayes factors is to understand the hypotheses/priors.
 In the case of a Bayesian t-test, both hypotheses have assumptions about the population effect size *d* (Cohen 1988).
 The null hypothesis always assumes that *d* = 0, i.e., that there is no effect in the population.
 The default alternative hypothesis -- proposed to be used by psychologists by Rouder et al. (2009) -- assumes that there is an effect in the population.
 It postulates that the distribution of *d* is described by a Cauchy distribution.
 The following plot visualizes the Cauchy distribution:

     ## Draw default hypotheses:
     visualize_prior()